The ultimate 2 days in London guide

 Admire the Piccadilly statue of Eros, a beautiful winged archer poised with his bow, located in Piccadilly Circus.
 Erected at the end of the 19th century to commemorate Lord Shaftesbury’s philanthropic work, the original name of the monument was Shaftesbury Memorial Fountain.

 An 8-minute walk from Picadilly Circus is the famous Leicester Square.
-Throughout the 20th century, the area became known for its opulent hotels, audacious casinos, grand theatres and music entertainment venues.
 The 1960s saw the likes of Rolling Stones, Sex Pistols, The Who and The Clash play early gigs at the legendary Cavern in the Town – now Leicester Square Theatre.
-Chinatown is only a 4-minute walk from Leicester Square so if you have time head that way for some amazing restaurants and cafes and to absorb Chinese culture in London.

 Trafalgar Square